Dandelion: Plant profile

 Distribution

-Dandelion is native to Eurasia and frequently found in the northern temperate zones.
-It’s extremely common all over the UK and Ireland.
+The dandelion is a plant native to Eurasia, and it is commonly found in the northern temperate zones.
+It is extremely common throughout the UK and Ireland.

 Where to find Dandelion